Zachary man allegedly spent years sexually abusing young girls

 The 14-year-old daughter also admitted that Morris allegedly raped her numerous times over the course of about seven years.
 The girl further explained that between the ages of 7 and 9, Morris would bring her into his bedroom and grope her.
 Starting last year ,she said he began to close the door and forced her to have sex with him.
 She said this would happen as many as two to three times a week.

 The affidavit says Morris refuted the claims, alleging any inappropriate touching on his part was coincidental.
-He also says he does not remembers ever assaulting the girls, suggesting "something may have happened" while he was asleep in his room.
+He also says he does not remember ever assaulting the girls, suggesting "something may have happened" while he was asleep in his room.

 More News